marcingrzejszczak/mockito-cookbook/README.md

 Contact
 --------------
 In case of any issues, doubts or if you need help with understanding sth just contact me either via email - marcin(at)grzejszczak.pl or via my blog at [http://toomuchcoding.blogspot.com](http://toomuchcoding.blogspot.com), or my homepage [http://www.marcin.grzejszczak.pl](http://www.marcin.grzejszczak.pl), or Twitter - [@MGrzejszczak](http://twitter.com/MGrzejszczak).

+### Mockito Cookbook Google Group
+There is also the [Mockito Cookbook Google Group](https://groups.google.com/forum/#!forum/mockito-cookbook) where you can share your thoughts on whatever is related to the book or any topic related to Mockito.

 Build status
 --------------